treasure-data/luigi-td/docs/gettingstarted.rst

   INFO: [pid 1234] Worker Worker(salt=123456789, host=...) done      MyQueryStep3()

-This looks complex at the first glance, but you will eventually find it being a natural way of building data pipilines with Luigi.
-Every single task should define an explicit ``output`` method so that you can avoid repeated execution of the same task.
+This looks complex at the first glance, but you will eventually find it being a natural way of building data pipilines.
+Every single task should define an explicit ``output`` method so you can avoid repeated execution of the same task.

 Templating Queries
 ==================